Jerell/jerell.github.io/content/notes/FlowNetworks.md

 ## Directed graph
 The most natural way to represent these networks is as a directed graph of branches where each branch has an ordered list of components.

 Each branch is a node in the directed graph and the links just represent connections.
 And it is still possible to align these nodes on a grid, but that would be a choice.
-You could quite easily imagine each branch in the images above filling a grid cell.
+You could quite easily imagine each branch (or even each module within a branch) in the images above filling a grid cell.